lovetoys/lovetoys/README.md

 To run the suite, install busted and simply execute `busted` in the lovetoys directory.

-## Deprecated features
-`CollisionManager` was a class that helped with integrating a physics engine with the lovetoys.
-We removed it from the framework.
-It performed too poorly and we felt it only bloated the framework while not being needed in many cases.

 * * *

 Copyright &copy; 2016 Arne Beer ([@Nukesor](https://github.com/Nukesor)) and Rafael Epplée ([@raffomania](https://github.com/raffomania))